A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Steady state response of an input-output system

 The theory of monotone systems predicts that stable branches of steady states will be nondecreasing or nonincreasing depending on the net sign of the \lq\lq input-output characteristic\rq\rq\ of the system, while unstable branches may be decreasing or increasing, irrespective of the sign of the characteristic.
 These facts are well illustrated by the example of a genetic autoregulatory transcription network analyzed in~\cite{enciso_sontag_2008}.
 In Fig.~3a of that paper, one can see four stable branches (drawn in solid blue lines) as well as four unstable branches of equilibria (drawn in dotted red lines); of the four unstable branches, three are decreasing functions of $u$.

-To obtain necessary conditions for \emph{stable} biphasic responses, we use Theorem 1 from \cite{AscensaoDattaHanciogluSontagEtAl2016}, which concerns a system $\dot{\vv x} = \vv F(\vv x, u(t))$, initially at steady state, with piecewise continuous input $u(t)$ that is monotonic in time.
-It states that if all walks (without self-loops) from the input node\footnote{ In \cite{AscensaoDattaHanciogluSontagEtAl2016}, the control $u$ is given its own node.
-In our context, for flow, this is equivalent to adding a node for $u$ in the J-graph of \eqref{eq:syst_main}; for activation/inhibition, $\cf{C}$ is the node for the control. } $u$ to the output node $x_j$ have the same sign, then $x_j(t)$ is monotonic in time.
-Moreover, suppose $u(t)$ is nondecreasing in time, then $x_j(t)$ is nondecreasing (respectively nonincreasing) if any walk from input to output is positive (respectively negative).
+To obtain necessary conditions for \emph{stable} biphasic responses, we use Theorem~1 from \cite{AscensaoDattaHanciogluSontagEtAl2016}, which concerns a system $\dot{\vv x} = \vv F(\vv x, u(t))$, initially at steady state, with piecewise continuous input $u(t)$ that is monotonic in time.
+It states that if all walks (with no self-loops) from the input node $u$ to the output node $x_j$ have the same sign\footnote{ In \cite{AscensaoDattaHanciogluSontagEtAl2016}, the control $u$ is given its own node in the graph.
+In our context where $u$ only affects $x_1$, this is equivalent to adding a node for $u$ and an edge $(u, x_1)$ with sign $\sgn(\partial_u g)$.
+Thus $x_j(t)$ is monotonic if all walks (with no self-loops) from $x_1$ to $x_j$ have the same sign. } , then $x_j(t)$ is monotonic in time.
+Moreover, suppose $u(t)$ is nondecreasing in time and $\partial_u g(u(t)) > 0$, then $x_j(t)$ is nondecreasing (resp. nonincreasing) if any I/O path $P$ is positive (resp. negative).
+More precisely, at any $t \geq 0$, the sign of $\partial_t x_j(t)$ is either $0$ or given by $\sgn(\partial_t u) \sgn(\partial_u g) \sgn(P)$.

-\begin{thm} Consider the input-output system \eqref{eq:syst_main} under assumption (A1), and let $G$ be its J-graph.
+\begin{thm} Consider the system \eqref{eq:syst_main} under assumption (A1), and let $G$ be its J-graph.
 Let $\xx^*(u)$ be a stable branch of steady states. \begin{enumerate} \item Suppose $x_1$ is the output.
 If there is no \thmNFBL\ in $G$ that is reachable to and from the node $x_1$, then $x_1^*(u)$ is monotonic.

-\item Suppose $x_j$ is the output where $j \neq 1$.
-If $G$ neither has an \thmIFFL\ from input to output, nor a \thmNFBL\ that is reachable from the input and to the output, then $x_j^*(u)$ is monotonic. \end{enumerate} Under the assumption stated above, the output cannot exhibit stable biphasic response. \end{thm} \begin{proof} We first show that the conditions listed imply that any walk from input to output has the same sign, and thus by \cite[Theorem 1]{AscensaoDattaHanciogluSontagEtAl2016}, the solution $x_j(t)$ monotonic in time.
+\item Suppose $x_j$ is the output with $j \neq 1$.
+If $G$ neither has an \thmIFFL\ from $x_1$ to $x_j$, nor a \thmNFBL\ that is reachable from $x_1$ and to $x_j$, then $x_j^*(u)$ is monotonic. \end{enumerate} Under the assumption stated above, the output cannot exhibit stable biphasic response. \end{thm} \begin{proof} We first show that the conditions listed in the theorem imply that any walk (with no self-loops) from $x_1$ to $x_j$ has the same sign.
+Then by \cite[Theorem 1]{AscensaoDattaHanciogluSontagEtAl2016}, the solution $x_j(t)$ is monotonic in time.
+For the rest of this proof, by a walk, we mean a walk without traversing any self-loops.

-(1) Let $\tilde{G}$ be the graph obtained by adding to $G$ the node $u$ and edge $(u, x_1)$ with the appropriate sign (positive for flow and activation; negative for inhibition).
-There are two oppositely signed walks from $u$ to $x_1$ in $\tilde G$ if and only if there is a closed walk $W$ in $G$ in the strongly connected component of $x_1$ such that $W$ traverses a NFBL, the two walks being $(u, x_1)$ and $(u,x_1) \cup W$.
-Thus, the hypothesis in 1 implies that $x_1(t)$ is nondecreasing (nonincreasing) if the sign of $(u,x_1)$ is positive (negative) by \cite[Theorem 1]{AscensaoDattaHanciogluSontagEtAl2016}.